3 years ago

 Finally, the Susan G. Komen Foundation, one of the leading organisations helping to fight breast cancer, says that regular exercise can lower your breast cancer risk by anywhere from 10-20% based on a review of the research.
 (14)

 While medical researchers are pretty much unanimous that physical activity helps to prevent breast cancer, less is known about the mechanism that makes it possible.
-One prevailing theory is that physical activity helps to lower the level of circulating hormones (especially insulin and oestrogen) and related growth factors, and reduces inflammation, which can contribute to cancer development and progression.
+One prevailing theory is that physical activity helps to lower the level of circulating hormones (especially insulin and oestrogen) and related growth factors and reduces inflammation, which can contribute to cancer development and progression.
 (10)

 Guidance from the Chief Medical Office (CMO) in the UK recommends 150 minutes of moderate physical activity per week.
-That works out to a total of two and one-half hours of exercise per week.
+That works out to two and one-half hours of exercise per week.
 You can exercise for even less time – just 75 minutes per week – if the level of exercise intensity is vigorous.
 And, if the level of exercise falls somewhere between moderate and vigorous, then you can extrapolate that you will need somewhere between 75 and 150 minutes per week.
-(17) Those numbers are backed up by Cancer Research UK, which also uses the 150 minutes figure as an important baseline number.
+(17) Those numbers are backed up by Cancer Research UK, which uses the 150 minutes figure as an important baseline number.

 References: